 There are some lovely art museums in Newark.
 Take, for instance, the Newark Museum, which is the state’s largest.
 There are over 70,000 artworks hailing from Asia, Africa, the Americas, and the ancient world.
 While you’re there perusing the stunning works of Hiram Powers, Frederick Church, and Mary Cassatt, ask to see the animal cages!
 A little-known fact - the museum had a miniature zoo with a small collection of animals for about 20 years.

-In Newark, the population is 52.4% Black, 33.8% Hispanic or Latino, 11.6% Non-Hispanic White, and 1.6% Asian.
 During the 1950s and 1960’s, the white population shrank, while the black population boomed massively.
 In that time, the percentage of Non-Hispanic whites declined from 82.8% in 1950 to 11.6% by 2010.
-Unfortunately, one-third of the population is impoverished, but things are slowly looking up for the city.
+Unfortunately, one-third of the population is impoverished, but things are slowly improving since the tenure of Cory Booker.

 New Jersey Performing Arts Center, Newark Museum, Branch Brook Park, Cathedral Basilica of the Sacred Heart, Military Park, Warinanco Park, Verona Park, Baltusrol Golf Club, Riverside County Parks.